msharretts/msharretts/README.md

 ### Hi there 👋

 ⚡Pronouns: She/Her

-⚡I’m currently learning C# as a new software developer.
+⚡Currently learning C# as a new software developer.

 ⚡ Fun fact: I lived in Alaska and could literally see Russia on a clear day.

 <!--